thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 client IP address is preparing to use an Oblivious HTTP service can be expected.
-However, if a client is otherwise trying to obfuscate its IP address or location (and not merely decouple its specific requests from its IP address), a proxy or similar mechanism can be used to fetch the gateway's configuration.
+However, if a client is otherwise trying to obfuscate its IP address or location (and not merely decouple its specific requests from its IP address), or revealing its IP address will increase the risk of a key targeting attack (if a gateway service is trying to differentiate traffic across client IP addresses), a proxy or similar mechanism can be used to fetch the gateway's configuration.

 # IANA Considerations {#iana}